 It operates on a gravity fed flushing mechanism, which alongside a three inch valve, will help rid waste from the bowl easily by utilizing 1.6 gallons per flush.

 Consumer feedback is certainly more positive than negative at this stage according to several of our sources, which is a great sign.
 However, to get your hands on this, you can expect to pay an above average price.
+A sensible choice for people searching for a new toilet.

 This is a first rate loo from the Santa Rosa collection that finishes as runner up.
 It includes several features that help it stand out from its main competitors.
 Among those features is a lower water consumption, plus a reasonably compact, one piece design that will allow you to install it in smaller spaces.